guru-ppriyan/ml_intern_cognifyz/README.md

 The project demonstrates the complete machine learning workflow, including data preprocessing, feature selection, model training, evaluation, comparison, visualization, and feature importance analysis.

 ---
+# Task 2: Restaurant Recommendation System

+## Overview

+This project was completed as part of the Machine Learning Internship at Cognifyz Technologies.

+The objective of this task is to develop a restaurant recommendation system that provides personalized restaurant recommendations based on user preferences such as cuisine and price range.

+A content-based filtering approach is used to identify restaurants that are similar to the user's preferred criteria.

+---

+## Objective

+To create a restaurant recommendation system based on user preferences and recommend restaurants that closely match the user's selected cuisine and price range.

+---

+## Technologies Used

+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Google Colab

+---

+## Dataset

+The project uses a restaurant dataset containing information such as:

+- Restaurant Name
+- Cuisines
+- City
+- Price Range
+- Aggregate Rating
+- Votes

+---

+## Data Preprocessing

+The following preprocessing steps were performed:

+1. Loaded the restaurant dataset.
+2. Checked for missing values.
+3. Removed duplicate records.
+4. Selected relevant features required for recommendation.
+5. Converted cuisine information into lowercase text.
+6. Prepared a combined content feature using cuisine, city, and price range.

+---

+## Recommendation Criteria

+The recommendation system uses the following user preferences:

+- Cuisine Preference
+- Price Range

+These criteria are used to identify restaurants that are most relevant to the user's requirements.

+---

+## Recommendation Approach

+A content-based filtering approach was implemented.

+### TF-IDF Vectorization

+TF-IDF (Term Frequency-Inverse Document Frequency) was used to convert the textual restaurant content into numerical feature vectors.

+### Cosine Similarity

+Cosine similarity was used to measure the similarity between the user's preferences and the restaurants in the dataset.

+Restaurants with higher similarity scores are considered more relevant to the user's preferences.

+---

+## Recommendation Process

+The recommendation system follows these steps:

+1. Accept user preferences.
+2. Create a preference representation using cuisine and price range.
+3. Convert the preferences into a TF-IDF vector.
+4. Calculate cosine similarity with all restaurants.
+5. Rank restaurants according to their similarity scores.
+6. Return the top recommended restaurants.

+---

+## Sample User Testing

+A sample user preference was provided to test the recommendation system.

+**Cuisine Preference:** North Indian

+**Price Range:** 2

+The system generated the top 5 restaurants matching the user's preferences.

+The recommendations include:

+- Restaurant Name
+- Cuisine
+- City
+- Price Range
+- Aggregate Rating
+- Similarity Score

+---

+## Recommendation Quality Evaluation

+The recommendation system was evaluated using:

+- Number of cuisine matches
+- Number of price-range matches
+- Average similarity score

+These measures help determine how closely the recommended restaurants match the sample user's preferences.

+---

+## Visualization

+A bar chart was created to visualize the similarity scores of the top recommended restaurants.

+The visualization makes it easier to compare the relevance of the recommended restaurants.

+---

+## Key Features

+- Personalized restaurant recommendations
+- Cuisine-based filtering
+- Price-range consideration
+- TF-IDF text vectorization
+- Cosine similarity
+- Recommendation quality evaluation
+- Similarity score visualization

+---

+## Conclusion

+A content-based restaurant recommendation system was successfully developed using user preferences such as cuisine and price range.

+TF-IDF vectorization and cosine similarity were used to identify restaurants that closely match the user's preferences.
+The system was tested using sample preferences and evaluated based on cuisine matching, price-range matching, and similarity scores.

+Overall, the project demonstrates how content-based filtering can be applied to provide personalized restaurant recommendations.

+---